evansbenj/2021_tad_ko_RNAseq/2023_Kallisto_DeSeq2.md

-# kallisto DeSeq2 with permutations
+# Kallisto DeSeq2 with permutations
 ```R
 ## RNA-seq analysis with DESeq2
 ## Adapted from Stephen Turner, @genetics_blog